quynhbn98/Python/Google sheets/automate_google_sheet.md

 - Product team: intergrate api for category suggestion feature

 ## II.
 Steps:
+- Database to google sheet:
     - Get data of products from server
     - Call suggestion api for each product
     - Write suggest data into a google sheet for data entry team to verify if suggestion is right or not
     - Do statistics for report of model performance
+- Google sheet to database
     - Summerize data after verification, input back in the model as data input
+    - Upsert verified data to server for storage

 ## III.
 Skills:
 - Python